h5py/h5py/docs/source/datasets.rst

 Creating a dataset
 ==================

-There are two ways to create a dataset, with nearly identical syntax.
+There are two ways to explicitly create a dataset, with nearly identical syntax.
 The recommended procedure is to use a method on the Group object in which the dataset will be stored:

     >>> dset = grp.create_dataset("Dataset Name", ...options...)